silviotorre/miniguide/README.md

 ### Azure DevOps & Microsoft 365 Login Cheatsheet
 Covers authentication steps and troubleshooting for logging into Azure DevOps and Microsoft 365 from the terminal.

+### Git Cheatsheet
+Provides essential Git commands for version control and repository management.

+### PowerShell REST API Modules Cheatsheet
+Key cmdlets and modules for interacting with REST APIs via PowerShell.

+### System Troubleshooting Cheatsheet
+Essential commands for diagnosing and troubleshooting system issues on Linux and Windows.

+### AD SSH & Certificate-Based Login Cheatsheet
+Covers methods for integrating SSH with Active Directory and effortless certificate-based login.

 ## Conclusion